 - n = Number of Years/Periods

-Present Value Factor Formula is used to calculate a present value of all the future value to be received.
+The present Value Factor Formula calculates the present value of all the future values to be received.
 It works on the concept of time value money.
-Time value of money is the concept that says an amount received today is more valuable than the same amount received at a future date.
+The time value of money is the concept that an amount received today is more valuable than the amount received at a future date.

 Derivation of Present Value Factor Formula